 Court of Protection

 Eirwen regularly appears in welfare applications in the Court of Protection and in s.21A appeals.
-She also has experience of county court applications to displace the nearest relative.
+She also has experience of county court applications to displace the nearest relative, and has represented the successful respondent in an appeal in the Court of Protection.
 During pupillage, Eirwen assisted Jonathan Cowen in a number of cases concerning the deprivation of liberty of children without capacity, including Re D (A Child; deprivation of liberty) EWHC 922 (Fam).

-Prior to coming to the Bar Eirwen worked for the Equality and Human Rights Commission and is interested in the application of human rights law in all areas of her practice.
+Eirwen has a keen interest in human rights law and is currently seconded to the Equality and Human Rights Commission.
 She was junior counsel for the Claimants in Williams & Anor v London Borough of Hackney EWHC 2629 (QB), a High Court negligence and Human Rights Act claim against a local authority, in which Sir Robert Francis QC, sitting as a Deputy High Court Judge, held that the local authority had failed in its obligations under Part III of the Children Act, in breach of the Claimants’ Article 8 rights.
 She continued to act as junior counsel for the Claimants in the Court of Appeal EWCA Civ 26, and is junior counsel in the forthcoming Supreme Court appeal.